Cinema and theatre licensing

 Under the Licensing Act 2003 the performance of a play or the screening of a film are both classed as regulated entertainments, if staged in front of an audience, and require by law the authority of a premises licence, club premises certificate or a temporary event notice.

-Adur & Worthing Councils' Licensing Unit is responsible for the administration and enforcement of the Licensing Act 2003 and anyone seeking to stage plays or screen films in the presence of an audience, whether on a permanent or temporary one off basis, should contact the unit for advice and application information.
+Adur & Worthing Councils' Licensing Unit is responsible for the administration and enforcement of the Licensing Act 2003.
+Anyone seeking to stage plays or screen films in the presence of an audience, whether on a permanent or temporary one off basis, should contact the unit for advice and application information.

 If you have queries regarding cinema or theatre licensing or wish to make a licence application please contact the Licensing Unit.